mirima2/software_guidelines/docs/source/field_contact_person.rst

 **Usage Instruction**

 This element is used for providing information about the contact person for the software.
 The contributorType must be set to the datacite term "ContactPerson".
-The contributor name must be set to a valid email for the contact person.
 The information about the given name and family name for the contact person can be specified in the fields givenName and familyName

 **Example**